Azure/azure-sdk/docs/policies/reviewprocess.md

 It's critical that library owners engage with the architecture board early enough to allow time for fixes and, sometimes significant API redesign based on discussion.
 New libraries and/or large feature work should be discussed in an architecture board meeting three times:

-1. The first is purely informational/educational getting the board up to speed with the features that are coming.
+1. **Informational** - The first is purely informational/educational getting the board up to speed with the features that are coming.
 This allows for early feedback and will potentially affect the service design.
 High level topics such as API namespaces, function names, and types will be suggested in this first discussion.
-2. The second is to propose and review the overall API shape in the core languages (.NET, Java, Python, and TypeScript) with an eye towards consistency and to work through any details that arose as part of implementation.
+2. **Review** - The second is to propose and review the overall API shape in the core languages (.NET, Java, Python, and TypeScript) with an eye towards consistency.
 Occasionally, questions arise in the review for one langauge that will impact the implementation in other languages as well.
 For this reason, it is encouraged that all langauges are scheduled for review in the same board meeting or in board meetings within a 7 day period.
 Ideally these reviews happen before most of the coding work has been done to implement the APIs.
 This should be done before the first public preview.
-3. The third is a final API signoff.
+3. **Signoff** - The third is a final API signoff.
 All languages must be signed off before any are released as GA.
-When there has been limited change to the API since the second review, architects may choose to sign off over email rather than requiring a full arch board meeting.
+When there have been limited changes made to the API since the second review, architects may choose to sign off over email without the need for a full meeting.

-See [Requesting an API review with the board](#requesting-an-api-review-with-the-board) below for instructions on how to request one of these three reviews.
+See [Requesting a meeting with the board](#requesting-a-meeting-with-the-board) below for instructions on how to request one of these three meetings.

 ### 2 Small, targeted changes and bug fixes